Gaara95/website/balancing_game/balancing_game.md

 **Communicating with the sensor:**
-Since this is an I2C sensor, we use the *wire* library to talk to it, if you want to read more about I2C read this article by Sparkfun: https://learn.sparkfun.com/tutorials/i2c
+Since this is an I2C sensor, we use the *wire* library to talk to it, if you want to read more about I2C read this tutorial by <a href="https://learn.sparkfun.com/tutorials/i2c">Sparkfun</a>
 ```
 #include<Wire.h>
 ```